Research and Development Tax Savings

 HMRC will also expect any apportionments applied to R&D costs to be fair and reasonable.

-In some cases, HMRC will apply more advanced criteria around what costs are eligible, so if you unsure and would like to find out more please contact us today.
+In some cases, HMRC will apply more advanced criteria around what costs are eligible, so if you are unsure and would like to find out more, please contact us today.

-Be aware, that from April 2021 a new PAYE cap is in place which could affect the value of surrendered tax credit claims.
+Be aware of the PAYE cap, which could affect the value of surrendered tax credit claims.

-This will attempt to prevent abuse of the R&D tax credit system by limiting the amount of payable R&D tax credit that an SME can claim to just £20,000, plus 300 per cent of its PAYE & NIC liabilities for the period.
+This prevents abuse of the R&D tax credit system by limiting the amount of payable R&D tax credit that an SME can claim to just £20,000, plus 300 per cent of its PAYE & NIC liabilities.

 A company making a small claim for payable credit below £20,000 will not be affected by the cap, but those that are not exempt from this rule will face new challenges.